-A primary responsibility of the test administrator is monitoring the test administration.
+A primary responsibility of the test administrator and proctor (if utilized) is monitoring the test administration.
 To avoid the appearance of a conflict of interest and allegations of impropriety, test administrators and proctors should not be assigned to administer or proctor test sessions where their relatives or wards are to be tested.
 Relatives and wards include children, stepchildren, grandchildren, nieces, nephews, siblings, in-laws, and persons under the test administrator's or proctor's guardianship.
 Additionally, test administrators should not administer tests with a proctor who is a personal family member or a close acquaintance.
+Students should be informed before the day of the test administration if a proctor will be assisting the test administrator in monitoring their test administration.